48Club/bnb-48-inscription/README.md

 or

 ```
-data:JSON,
+data:application/json,
 {
   "p":"bnb-48",
   "op":"command"
 }
 ```
-Where `JSON` is explicitly specified.
+Where json is explicitly specified.

 Bulk commands are allowed.
 If multiple commands is carried in a sigle transaction, the data should be packed in an array, each item of which contains a complete command, and each command will be handled in order.
 In which case, all combined commands are executed atomicly, i.e. either all of them are successfully executed or none of them.